ga4gh/vrs/docs/source/terms_and_model.rst

 (e.g. *less than*, *greater than*) or a fold-change difference.

 *Expression* may also be used to represent a complete loss of functional gene product.
+Additional representations for absolute expression measures are under consideration.

 **Computational Definition**

-The quantity of a gene product relative to an implied normal state.
-"Loss" indicates complete loss of a gene product.
+The quantity of a gene product.

 **Information Model**